Nelson P. Jackson: Ancestral heritage

+His maternal uncle was Dr. Herbert A. Parkyn, a prominent figure in the New Thought movement and founder of The Chicago School of Psychology.

+Education

 In 1925, Jackson was admitted to the Culver Military Academy, a preparatory school in Indiana.
 During his summer breaks, he took flying lessons at Chanute Field in Rantoul, Illinois.
 In 1929, he received an appointment to the United States Military Academy at West Point from Senator Porter H. Dale.
 That same year, his childhood friend from Burlington, Alfred D. Starbird, was also admitted.
 Graduating in the class of 1933, Jackson received his commission as a second lieutenant and joined the Air Corps.

 Early military career

 In the fall of 1933 Jackson began his primary flight training at Randolph Field near San Antonio, Texas.
-He then completed his advanced pursuit flight training at Kelly Field earning his pilot wings and a rating of Command Pilot in 1934.
+He then completed his advanced pursuit flight training at Kelly Field earning his pilot wings in 1934.

 In December 1934, Jackson was transferred as a first lieutenant to Albrook Field in Balboa, Panama.
 He was assigned to the 74th Pursuit Squadron, under the command of Orrin Leigh Grover.
 In 1935 the squadron won the "Department Commander's Trophy", an annual award given to the best Air Corps squadron in the department.
 Several of his class of 1933 USMA classmates, including Dwight Divine (24th Pursuit), Laurence B. Kelley (25th Bomb), Robin B. Epler (7th Observation), and Thomas B. Hall (80th Service), were also stationed with him at Albrook Field.

 Following a two-year assignment in Panama, he returned to Kelly Field in San Antonio in 1937 as a flying instructor in the pursuit section.
 During his three years there he also earned a law degree from the Weber Law School.
 As a flying instructor he was granted a 10-day leave each year, during which he was allowed to fly his Seversky P-35 training plane with a fellow air mechanic across the country to test new runways and advancements in air radio technology.
 These flights took him from San Antonio to Denver, Salt Lake, Reno, San Francisco, Seattle, Chicago, Burlington, New York, and D.C.

 In 1940, he was promoted to the rank of captain and reassigned back to Albrook Field, Panama, serving as both a flying instructor and a fighter squadron commander, responsible for defending the Panama Canal Zone and conducting antisubmarine air patrols.